monishth/nucleo-ui/README.md

    cargo install --path .
    ```

-After installation, you can run `fuzzymatcher` from your command line.
+After installation, you can run `nucleo` from your command line.

 ## Usage